TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 the one with highest priority wins.

 .. note::
    The :php:`NodeFactory` uses :php:`$data['renderType']`.
-This has been introduced with Core version 7 in TCA, and a couple of TCA fields actively use this renderType.
-However, it is important to understand the renderType is *only* used within the FormEngine and :php:`type` is still a must-have setting for columns fields in TCA.
+This has been introduced with `Core`:pn: version 7 in `TCA`:pn:, and
+   a couple of `TCA`:pn: fields actively use this renderType.
+However, it is important to understand the renderType is *only* used within the `FormEngine`:pn: and :php:`type` is still a must-have setting for columns fields in `TCA`:pn:.
 Additionally, :php:`type` can *not* be overridden in :php:`columnsOverrides`.
-Basically, :php:`type` specifies how the DataHandler should put data into the database, while :php:`renderType` specifies how a single field is rendered.
-This additionally means there can exist multiple different renderTypes for a single type, and it means it is possible to invent a new renderType to render a single field differently, but still let the DataHandler persist it the usual way.
+Basically, :php:`type` specifies how the `DataHandler`:pn: should put data into the database, while :php:`renderType` specifies how a single field is rendered.
+This additionally means there can exist multiple different renderTypes for a single type, and it means it is possible to invent a new renderType to render a single field differently, but still let the `DataHandler`:pn: persist it the usual way.

 Adding a new renderType in :file:`ext_localconf.php`